Treatment Case Studies

 The above treatment methods do not repair the cracks in the intervertebral discs, which are the root cause of back pain.

-In contrast, the Cellgel method, which is performed at our clinic, can repair damage to the disc.
+In contrast, the Cellgel method, which is performed at our clinic, can repair the damage to the intervertebral discs.

-The Cellgel method was developed in France and has already been introduced in more than 54 countries, mainly in Europe.
-In this treatment, a drug is injected into the deteriorated area of the disc, which then turns into a gel that repairs the cracks.
-The DiscoGel also absorbs water, which reduces the pressure inside the disc and alleviates the herniation.
-The gel acts as a cushioning function by staying inside the disc as an implant, preventing the nucleus pulposus from leaking out.
-This is thought to restore the original normal function of the disc itself through its own regenerative capacity.
+The Cellgel method was developed in France and has already been implemented in more than 54 countries around the world, mainly in Europe.
+In this treatment, a drug is injected into the deteriorated area of the disc, which then turns into a gel-like substance that repairs the cracks.
+The Discogel also absorbs water, which reduces the pressure inside the disc and alleviates the herniation.
+The gel acts as a cushioning element by remaining inside the disc as an implant, preventing the nucleus pulposus from leaking out.
+It is believed that this allows the disc to regenerate by itself and recover its original function.

 The Cellgel method